ProgSoc/Constitution/CONSTITUTION.md

 a.
 Society: Programmers' Society.

 b.
-Union: UTS Union.
+University, UTS: The University of Technology, Sydney.

 c.
-University: The University of Technology, Sydney.
+Union: UTS Union.

 ## 3. OBJECTS

 - 3.1 Encourage, foster, promote, develop, extend and govern interest and expertise in Computer Programming within the University.

-- 3.2 Become affiliated with the Union.
+- 3.2 Remain affiliated with the Union.

 - 3.3 Subscribe to, become a member of, amalgamate and/or co-operate with any other organisation(s) whose objects are altogether or in part similar to those of the Society.